espocrm/documentation/docs/development/how-to-start.md

 The package will be created in the `build` directory.

-## Option B. Using installed instance

-You can develop and make customizations right on a regular installed EspoCRM instance.

-## Option C. Extension development
+## Option B. Extension development

 By utilizing [ext-template](https://github.com/espocrm/ext-template) repository, you can develop an installable extension for EspoCRM.
 Your repository will contain only your custom files.
 Template tools allows you to run your extension in Espo instance for testing.